-- Old English sciftan, scyftan "arrange, place, order," also "divide, partition; distribute, allot, share," from Proto-Germanic *skiftan (cf. Old Norse skipta "to divide, change, separate," Old Frisian skifta "to decide, determine, test," Dutch schiften "to divide, turn," German schichten "to classify," Schicht "shift").
+- Old English sciftan, scyftan "arrange, place, order," also "divide, partition; distribute, allot, share," from Proto-Germanic *skiftan (source also of Old Norse skipta "to divide, change, separate," Old Frisian skifta "to decide, determine, test," Dutch schiften "to divide, turn," German schichten "to classify," Schicht "shift").
 This is said to be related to the source of Old English sceadan "divide, separate," (see shed (v.)).

 - shift (n.1)

 - c.
 1300, "a movement, a beginning," from shift (v.).
 This is the word in to make shift "make efforts" (mid-15c.).
 Sense of "change, alteration" is from 1560s.
 Sense of "means to an end" is from 1520s; hence "an expedient."
 Meaning "mechanism for changing gear in a motor vehicle" is recorded from 1914.
 Typewriter shift key is from 1893; shift-lock is from 1899.